MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 1. Open the Microsoft Azure Active Directory Module for Windows PowerShell.

-2. Run C**onnect-MsolService** and enter the global administrator credentials for your tenant.
+2. Run `Connect-MsolService` and enter the global administrator credentials for your tenant.

 3. Enable your tenant for the OneDrive for Business Multi-Geo service by running the following cmdlet:

-    **Set-MsolCompanyMultiNationalEnabled –ServiceType SharePoint** **–Enable $True**
+    `Set-MsolCompanyMultiNationalEnabled –ServiceType SharePoint –Enable $True`

 4. Confirm the configuration change by running the following cmdlet:

-    **Get-MsolCompanyAllowedDataLocation**
+    `Get-MsolCompanyAllowedDataLocation`

     You should see your current geography listed for SharePoint.
-Note that if your tenant was previously configured to use Exchange or Skype for Business in multiple geographies, you will see those listed when you run **Get-MsolCompanyAllowedDataLocation** as well.
+Note that if your tenant was previously configured to use Exchange or Skype for Business in multiple geographies, you will see those listed when you run `Get-MsolCompanyAllowedDataLocation` as well.

 Your tenant is now enabled for Multi-Geo features and can be extended to additional data locations.